icedragon668/Restart/README.md

 ## 1 11 2019: Full Stacking
     there are a few things i've gotten fuzzy on. i'm going to keep track of them here.

-    first: config.json. how did i create this again? >.<
+    config.json. how did i create this again? >.<

 ### Next: unit06